-PROCEDURE INSTITUTION WILL FOLLOW FOR SEXUAL ASSAULT EVIDENTIARY STANDARD SANCTIONS Institution will provide the Complainant with access to medical care.
-Institution will assess immediate safety needs of Complainant.
-Institution will promptly discuss supportive measures with the Complainant, consider the Complainant's wishes regarding supportive measures, inform the Complainant of the availability of supportive measures with or without the filing of a formal complaint, and explain to the Complainant the process for filing a formal complaint.
-Institution will assist the Complainant with contacting local Police if the Complainant requests and provide the Complainant with contact information for local police department.
-Institution will provide the Complainant with referrals to on- and off-campus mental health providers.
-Institution will provide as changes in class schedule, "No Contact" directive between both parties.
-Institution will provide a "Administrative No Contact Order" and/or "Criminal Trespass Warning Notice" to responding party, if deemed appropriate.
-Institution will provide a copy of the Sexual Misconduct Protocol to the Complainant and inform the Complainant regarding time frames for inquiry, investigation, and resolution.
-Institution will inform the Complainant of the outcome of the investigation.
-Institution will enforce the anti-retaliation policy and take immediate and separate action against parties that retaliate against a person for complaining of sex-based discrimination or for assisting in the investigation.
-The preponderance of the evidence standard.
+PROCEDURE INSTITUTION WILL FOLLOW FOR SEXUAL ASSAULT EVIDENTIARY STANDARD SANCTIONS 1.
+Institution will provide the Complainant with access to medical care.
+2. Institution will assess immediate safety needs of Complainant.
+3. Institution will promptly discuss supportive measures with the Complainant, consider the Complainant's wishes regarding supportive measures, inform the Complainant of the availability of supportive measures with or without the filing of a formal complaint, and explain to the Complainant the process for filing a formal complaint.
+4. Institution will assist the Complainant with contacting local Police if the Complainant requests and provide the Complainant with contact information for local police department.
+5. Institution will provide the Complainant with referrals toonand off-campus mental health providers.
+6. Institution will assessneed to implement interimor long-term protective measures, such as changes in class schedule, "No Contact" directive between both parties.
+6. Institution will provide an "Administrative No Contact Order" and/or "Criminal Trespass Warning Notice" to responding party, if deemed appropriate.
+7. Institution will provide a copy of the Sexual Misconduct Protocol to the Complainant and inform the Complainant regarding time frames for inquiry, investigation, and resolution.
+9. Institution will inform the Complainant of the outcome of the investigation.
+10. Institution will enforce the anti-retaliation policy and take immediate and separate action against parties that retaliate against a person for complaining of sex-based discrimination or for assisting in the investigation.
 Personal and verbal counseling by supervisor.
 Write-up documenting the incident and warning that such infraction in the future will not be tolerated, and a future infraction may result in termination of employment.
 Suspension without pay.
 Mandatory referral to the Employee Assistance Program.
 A Performance Improvement Plan may be issued to the employee.
 The College may non-renew the contract of a faculty or staff employee.
-The College may dismiss the employee.
 The College may dismiss the employee.